Neyyar Wildlife Sanctuary: Climate

 The mean summer temperature is around 35 degrees Celsius and the winter being around 16 degree Celsius.
 The average rainfall from the Southwest monsoon between May and July and the Northeast monsoon between October and November, is about 2800 mm.
 The tourist season here is between the months of November and March.

 Flora and fauna

 This sanctuary has a substantial natural vegetation cover.
 The diversity of its flora makes the sanctuary an ideal gene pool preserve.
 There are 39 species of mammals, including tiger, leopard, sloth bear, elephant, sambar, barking deer, bonnet macaque, Nilgiri langur and Nilgiri tahr.
 176 species of birds, 30 species of reptiles, 17 species of amphibians and 40 species of fishes are reported from the sanctuary.

 A crocodile farm, set up in 1977 at Neyyar, is home to around 20 mugger crocodiles.
 The Crocodile Rehabilitation and Research Centre was inaugurated at Neyyar Wildlife Sanctuary in May 2007.

-Visitor information

-The administrative complex of Neyyar complex Wildlife Sanctuary is about 1 kilometer West of Neyyar Dam outside the sanctuary complex and has an information center, staff quarters, rest house, and a youth hostel.
-The sanctuary offers facilities for the tourists to visit the lion park and also boat on the Neyyar lake.